-- 6. The Executive Committee will meet with the necessary frequency, in the judgment of the Chairman or when requested by three of its members. - 7.
+- 6.The Executive Committee will meet with the necessary frequency, in the judgment of the Chairman or when requested by three of its members. - 7.
 The Executive Committee will be validly formed when the meeting is attended, in person or represented, by more than half of its members. - 8.
-Resolutions will be adopted by absolute majority of the Directors attending the meeting (in person or represented), the Chairman having a casting vote in the event of a tie.

-(iv) Relations with the Board of Directors

-9. The Board of Directors will be advised of the matters dealt with and the decisions adopted by the Executive Committee and all its members will receive copies of the minutes of Executive Committee meetings.

-This time, the Executive Committee met once to report on the new developments in the legal proceedings regarding the town of Ciudad Santo Domingo.
+Resolutions will be adopted by absolute majority of the Directors attending the meeting (in person or represented), the Chairman having a casting vote in the event of a tie. - (iv) Relations with the Board of Directors - 9.
+The Board of Directors will be advised of the matters dealt with and the decisions adopted by the Executive Committee and all its members will receive copies of the minutes of Executive Committee meetings. - 1.
+The Executive Committee has met twice this year; once to analyse the participation of Aena Desarrollo Internacional, SA (at present, Aena Desarrollo Internacional SME, SA) in the Public Tender (Leilão 01/2016) for the Concession of the extension, maintenance and operation of the airports of Porto Alegre (Salgado Filho), Salvador (Deputado Luís Eduardo Magalhaes), Florianópolis (Hercílio Luz) and Fortaleza (Pinto Martins) and in the second meeting to address the financial and industrial viability of a corporate operation.